jdan/tinman/example/articles/2014-06-22-hello-world.md

 `tinman.json` file, instructing Tinman to use these templates instead of the ones built into it.

+#### What Data Do My Templates Receive?

+The **article template** receives all properties of the article as defined in the YAML Front Matter.
+The content of the article is stored as `body`.
+A summary of the article is also generated under the appropriately-named field `summary`.

+The **index template** has access to the array `articles`, which holds every article in your blog.

+The **layout template** receives the blog's title and a `body`, which contains the rendered HTML of the page it contains (either an article page or the index).
+This template also has access to two strings, `stylesheets` and `scripts`, which store the CSS/JS resource tags generated automatically based on the contents of your public directory.

 ## Static Files

 Tinman will automatically copy static assets (images, stylesheets,